by Emily St. John Mandel

-read in October 2017
+read in December 2017

 Please buy me a coffee if you like my content.
 I am a Book Depository and Wordery affiliate.
 If you are interested in buying any books, please purchase from these links. you get free shipping and I get a small commission!